Discrimination: asking the difficult questions

 • how complex, subtle and multi-layered discrimination can be

-• how much care and time is needed to properly take account of these experience and relay the important messages while protecting the identity of participants
+• how much care and time is needed to properly take account of these experiences and relay the important messages while protecting the identity of participants

 • how well we could work as a project team and how rewarding it was to do so.

-It took a lot of courage for the client to address these questions andcommission the research.
-Our report, as their request, includes a set of positive recommendations for addressing questions raised.
-Theyintegrate staff recommendations and propose a co-created accountability framework, with neutral third-party support built in.
-We hope to work with the client further to support this work and we would encourage more organisations to delve positively into this subject.
+It took a lot of courage for the client to address these questions and commission the research.
+Our report, as requested, includes a set of positive recommendations for addressing the questions raised.
+They integrate staff recommendations and propose a co-created accountability framework, with neutral third-party support built in.
+We hope to work with the client further to support this work, and we would encourage more organisations to delve positively into this subject.

 Discrimination can be the dark heart of lower employee engagement, higher absence and poorer staff retention.
 Being willing to ask the difficult questions can be the start of a journey towards more open and fruitful communication and happier, more productive staff.
 Talk to us if your organisation would like to take the first step on that journey.